 For the duration of this exemption, pharmacists CAN:

 Opioid Agonist Maintenance Treatment (OAMT)

 During the COVID-19 situation, individuals who require OAMT may face unique challenges with medication access, and with managing their opioid use disorder in the setting of stressors and additional health concerns.

-For provision of OAMT during this time, here is a detailed OAMT Guidance Document.
+To aid with the provision of OAMT during this time, we have developed a detailed OAMT Guidance Document.

 The Government of NL has produced information for individuals who need assistance related to opioid use disorder or OAMT.
-At this time, individuals should not be directed to go to their local emergency department in order to receive methadone or suboxone, unless they are seriously ill.
+At this time, individuals should not be directed to go to their local emergency department in order to receive methadone or buprenorphine/naloxone, unless they are seriously ill.
 Please see the COVID-19–Supporting people requiring opioid dependence treatment document for a list of recommended contacts.